krolow/queue-run/docs/DevServer.md

 ```
 👋 Dev server listening on:
    http://localhost:8000
-   ws://localhost:8001
+   ws://localhost:8000
 λ: Compiled 10 files and copied 3 files
    Watching for changes (Crtl+R to reload) …
 ```

-The dev server lists on ports 8000 (HTTP) and 8001 (WebSocket).
+The dev server lists on port 8000 for HTTP and WebSocket.
 You can change the ports with the `--port` argument or `PORT` environment variable.

 The server watches the current working directory and reloads whenever it detects a change.